noahfraiture/undercoverUnicorns/README.md

 ## WORKS

+Chromium punishments when the users is logged
+Chromium send stats to proxy

-All chromium punishments when the users is logged Chromium send stats to proxy
+VsCode punishments when the user is logged in.
+Keep focus does not work on stack VsCode send stats to proxy

+proxy send stats to server

 ## DOES NOT WORK